It’s time to harvest potatoes for the winter. I will update this post throughout the harvest season.

 I will update our potato harvest as we dig up the potatoes.
 I’ll break down our harvest here:

-August 11 — harvested 32 pounds 13.19 ounces and of this, 21 pounds 13.9 ounces are being cured for the winter and 10 pounds 15.29 ounces will be cooked and turned into perogies.
+August 11 — harvested 32 pounds 13.19 ounces and of this, 21 pounds 13.9 ounces are being cured for the winter and 10 pounds 15.29 ounces will be cooked.